rachit298/Countries_info/README.md

 # Countries_info
 Created a webapp using PHP and mysql which shows details about country.

+Deployed on Infinity Free.
+Link to Webapp -> rachit.infinityfreeapp.com

 Functionalities :-

 1. Can show countries based on name input.